 Fairhaven is also home to some great bookstores.
 Our first stop was Village Books, an independent store with a great children’s book section.
 This Bellingham bookstore was extra kid-friendly because it had a gift shop and cafe too.
 Both are suitable for souvenirs and an afternoon pick-me-up.
 I could have spent all day in this store, but we had to keep moving to get to the rest of our itinerary.

-Next, we passed by Sweet Bellingham where we sampled treats that were being passed out in front of the store.
-Then we stopped at Fairhaven Toy Garden.
+Next, we passed by Sweet Bellingham, where we sampled treats being passed out in front of the store.
+Then, we stopped at Fairhaven Toy Garden.
 We shopped a bit, looked at the many options for play, then left after purchasing a small toy.

 We were ready for our next destination–Whatcom Falls Park!